mikejonesguy/SlimSwagger/README.md

 SlimSwagger
 ============================
 SlimSwagger is a utility to slim down an existing swagger spec to a specific list of operations.
-Given a swagger spec and a whitelist of `operationId`'s, it will parse the spec and remove any operations not in the whitelist.
+Given a swagger spec and a whitelist of `operationId`s, it will parse the spec and remove any operations not in the whitelist.
 It also removes any models that are not used in the whitelisted operations.
 Finally, it saves the slimmed-down spec to an output file.

 Features